mezzofy/mzcoupon-android-customer-lib/README.md

         <meta-data
             android:name="credencial_Secret"
             android:value="X"/>

+	 <meta-data
+            android:name="Production_Server"
+            android:value="YES"/>

     </application>
 </manifest>
 ```
 ***Hints:***
 *1.Where "COM_CODE" companycode, Credencial Key ("XXXXX") and Credencial Secret ("X") provide by the Merchant*

+*2.Where Production_Server set "NO" while you Test and For Production Set as "YES"*

 ##### How to get Company Code & AccessToken
 Login to Merchant Account